Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 self-help movement.
 1992, co-founder of the German Bundesverband

-Users and Survivors of Psychiatry), now Honorary Chair.
-1989,
+and Survivors of Psychiatry), now Honorary Chair.
+1989, co-founder

-in Germany and abroad and contributions in specialised journals
+abroad and contributions in specialised journals and anthologies.

-erster Klasse (decoration of the Federal Republic of Germany
+(decoration of the Federal Republic of Germany for service to

 film by Alexandra Pohlmeier, 2008. |